 - Cumulative Layout Shift (CLS)

 LCP measures webpage load performance.
-More specifically, LCP measures how fast the largest image or text block renders on the webpage.
+More specifically, LCP measures how fast the webpage’s largest image or text block renders.

 Google discusses LCP here:

 Largest Contentful Paint (LCP) is an important, user-centric metric for measuring perceived load speed because it marks the point in the page load timeline when the page’s main content has likely loaded—a fast LCP helps reassure the user that the page is useful. …

 Google states that in order to provide a good user experience, the largest image or text block should render on the webpage within the first 2.5 seconds.

 LCP documentation specifies which types of elements are considered for LCP, and include: